Miniopterus: Classification

+The fossil genus Tachypteron Storch et al. 2002 is known from the Messel Formation of Germany.
+It was previously recovered as a member of the Emballonuridae, but a 2024 study unexpectedly recovered it as a member of Miniopteridae, although this classification is tentative.

 Range

 Bent-winged bats occur in southern Europe, across Africa and Madagascar, throughout Asia, and in Australia, Vanuatu and New Caledonia.
 One species, the common bent-wing bat, inhabits the whole of this range.
 The group rapidly colonized much of this area in the last 15,000 years.